-This website hires professional academic editors who can set up their own schedule.
-With this site you get guarantee on-time monthly payments.
+This website hires professional academic editors who can set up their own schedules.
+With this site, you get guaranteed on-time monthly payments.

 They also have a great support team so you will always have what you need when you take on proofreading jobs on their site.
 Check out English Trackers by clicking here.